Julia Robinson (rugby league): Background

 Robinson was born in Ipswich, Queensland and played netball growing up.

 Robinson attended Ferny Grove State High School graduating in 2015.
+As of 2025, Robinson is a Lance Corporal in the Australian Army, appointed to the Royal Australian Corps of Transport.

 Playing career

 2018

 In 2018, Robinson began playing rugby league, representing the Australian Defence Force at the Women's National Championships.
 On 21 June, she signed with the Brisbane Broncos NRL Women's Premiership team.